PouceHeure/blog/content/projects/project_autosys_teleop.md

 {{< refer href="/projects/project_autosys_control/#profile-fusion" project="Control Project" section="Profile Fusion" >}}

 The joystick can be read directly by the `joy` node from the *joy* package, which publishes the state of the joystick over a topic.
-A converter node transforms this state into a velocity signal, which is then consumed by the Motion Manager.
+A converter node transforms this state into a velocity signal, which is then exploited by the Motion Manager.

 `Joy Node  -topic->  Converter To Signal  -topic->  Motion Manager`

+(in parallel) `Stack Nav -topic->  Motion Manager`

 {{< youtube code="eF1Tazql7R8" width="800" caption="Teleop to signal variation." label="video-teleop-to-signal" ignore="true">}}